Close Alert Banner

 Amniocentesis

-Amniocentesis is one type of diagnostic testing that is available in Ontario during the pregnancy.
-Amniocentesis can be done after 15 weeks of pregnancy (until birth), and can give you definitive answers about the conditions you choose to have testing for.
+Amniocentesis is a diagnostic testing that can be done during the pregnancy.
+Amniocentesis is possible after about 15 weeks of pregnancy.
+This testing can give you definitive answers about chromosome differences, and other genetic conditions.

-• you got a "high risk" result or a failed result, from Non-Invasive Prenatal Testing (NIPT).
+• You got a "high risk" result from Non-Invasive Prenatal Testing (NIPT).

-• there is a specific genetic condition running in your family, and you wish to have the baby tested for it before birth.
+• There is a genetic condition running in your family, and you wish to have the baby tested for it before birth.

-If you are interested in amniocentesis, speak to your health-care provider about referring you to a specialist in genetics.
-There, you will get more information about this OHIP-funded test, and the team will arrange it if appropriate.
+If you are interested in amniocentesis, speak to your health-care practitioner about referring you to a specialist in genetics.
+There, you will get more information about this publicly-funded test, and the team will arrange it if appropriate.

 Find a Local Genetics Centre

-Amniocentesis is done at specialized centres in Ontario by trained doctors.
-An ultrasound is done to show the doctor the location of the pregnancy and the placenta (the organ that connects you to the baby).
-Using ultrasound as a guide, a thin needle is then inserted through the skin into the fluid that surrounds the baby, and a small amount of fluid is taken.
+Amniocentesis is done at specialized centres in Ontario by trained doctors and nurses.
+An ultrasound is first done to show them where the pregnancy and the placenta are.
+Using ultrasound as a guide, a thin needle is then inserted through the skin into the fluid around the baby.
 The needle does not touch the baby.
-The fluid has DNA (genetic material) from the baby, and is sent to the lab for testing.
+A small amount of fluid is taken and is sent to the lab for testing.
+The fluid has DNA from the baby and can be tested for genetic conditions.

 The procedure generally takes a few minutes.
-Some people experience brief discomfort such as cramping, or pressure during the procedure.
-You will be able to return to your regular activities within one to two days after the amniocentesis.
+Some people have brief discomfort such as cramping, or pressure during the procedure.
+You can rest for the day, and you will likely be able to go back to your regular activities within one to two days.

 Amniocentesis